-Your arteries should be sturdy, springy, and smooth to move blood easily from your lungs and heart, where it gets oxygen, to your organs and other tissues.
+Your arteries should be sturdy, springy, and smooth to move blood easily from your heart and lungs to your organs and other tissues.
 High blood pressure, or HBP, pushes too hard on your artery walls.
 This damages the inside and causes fat, or "plaque," to collect.
 That plaque makes your arteries more stiff and narrow, so they can't do their job as well.

 It's when pressure pushes out a section of an artery wall and weakens it.
 If it breaks, it can bleed into your body, and that could be serious.
 It's possible in any artery, but an aneurysm is most common in your aorta, which runs down the middle of your body.
 If you have a damaged artery, you could get an aneurysm even if you don't have high blood pressure.

 CAD happens when plaque builds up in arteries close to your heart.
 This slows blood flow, which can bring chest pain or a strange heart rhythm (called an arrhythmia).
 A total blockage can cause a heart attack.

 When enough plaque builds up, or a clump of it comes loose, to completely block an artery to your heart, it can cause a heart attack.
 The blockage starves the heart muscle of oxygen and nutrients.
 That can hurt or destroy it.

 You usually feel pressure or pain in your chest, but sometimes in your arm, neck, or jaw too.
 It might be hard to breathe, and you could be dizzy or nauseated.